Jennifer Hudson: 2015–2016: The Color Purple, Hairspray Live, and Sing

-2017–present: Sandy Wexler, The Voice, Cats, Respect and new music
+2017–2020: Sandy Wexler, The Voice, Cats, and new music

-Hudson starred as singer Courtney Clarke alongside Adam Sandler in the Netflix film Sandy Wexler, which premiered in April 2017.
+Hudson starred as singer Courtney Clarke in the film, Sandy Wexler, which premiered in April 2017.
 In early 2017, Hudson debuted in The Voice franchise as a coach on the sixth season of The Voice UK.
 She won the season with her act Mo Adeniran and became the first female coach to win the show.
-On May 10, 2017, it was announced that following her success on the British version, Hudson had joined the American version of The Voice as a coach for its thirteenth season.
+Hudson had joined the American version of The Voice as a coach for its thirteenth season.
 Hudson released "Remember Me" on March 3, 2017.
 On December 12, 2017, she released another new song, "Burden Down".
 The same day, Hudson performed "Remember Me" live for the first time on the semi-final result night of The Voice.
 Later, a music video for the single was also released.

 Hudson returned for her second series as a coach to The Voice UK; her second series premiered on January 6, 2018, and concluded on April 7, where Hudson's finalist Belle Voci finished third.
 On January 27, 2018, Clive Davis disclosed that Hudson had been handpicked by Aretha Franklin to portray her in an eventual biopic with a prospective release date in 2021.

-Jennifer Hudson performed with the D.C.
-Choir at the March for Our Lives anti-gun violence rally in Washington, D.C. on March 24, 2018.
+She performed with the D.C.
+Choir at the March for Our Lives anti-gun violence rally in Washington, D.C., on March 24, 2018.
 Hudson returned as a coach for the fifteenth season of the American version of The Voice after taking a one-season hiatus.
 Her final act, Kennedy Holmes, finished in fourth place overall.
-On September 21, 2018, the Daily Express announced that Hudson would return for The Voice UK's eighth series.
-In September 2019, it was announced that Hudson would not return for the ninth series, citing work commitments in the United States; she was replaced by Meghan Trainor.
+Hudson returned for The Voice UK's eighth series.
 In 2018, Hudson was cast as the Cats character Grizabella in the film adaptation, which was released in 2019.
 In March 2020, Hudson collaborated with Bono, Will.i.am, and Yoshiki to create "#SING4LIFE", a song written and compiled remotely by the four musicians to lift spirits during the COVID-19 crisis.